 The 10 Best Foot Massagers

 This wiki has been updated 37 times since it was first published in May of 2015.
 If you spend most of your day standing, you probably suffer from sore feet on a regular basis.
 The foot massagers featured on this list use heat, shiatsu, and/or air pressure to provide relief to your feet, ankles, and calves, and there are even a few low-tech options that can be just as effective as their electrically-powered counterparts.
 They come in at prices to meet any budget.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes